voorhoede/wasmer-template-renderer/README.md

 ## Project structure
     .
-    ├── integrations            # Contains examples of different languages/environments using the Wasm template renderer │   ├── js                  # Js examples for Node.js and browsers
+    ├── integrations            # Contains examples of different languages/environments using the Wasm template renderer │   ├── js                  # Js examples for Node.js and web
     │   ├── python              # Python example
     │   ├── php                 # PHP example
     │   └── shared              # Contains files that are shared between the languages